AKA “Percutaneous Collagen Induction” (PCI) or “Collagen Induction Therapy” (CIT)

 Poor skin texture and enlarged pore size;

-It is used mainly on the face but can also be used on the arms, abdomen, thighs and buttocks.
+It is used mainly on the face but can also be used on the arms, abdomen, thighs, and buttocks.

-What are the benefits of Medical Microneedling?
+What are the benefits of Microneedling?

-As Medical Microneedling stimulates your own body’s collagen production and circulation, it can be used for a variety of skin complaints (outlined above).
+As Microneedling stimulates your own body’s collagen production and circulation, it can be used for a variety of skin complaints (outlined above).

-Medical Microneedling doesn’t burn your skin (like IPL/laser), dissolve it (like chemical peels), or abrade and scrape it (like dermabrasion).
+Microneedling doesn’t burn your skin (like IPL/laser), dissolve it (like chemical peels), or abrade and scrape it (like dermabrasion).
 It can be used to treat sensitive and fragile areas that are difficult to treat with other procedures.
 These areas include the eyes, the neck and the back of the hands.

-Medical Microneedling is also unique in that it works with all skin colours and types whereas traditional methods like lasers and chemicals work best for only lighter skin types.
+Microneedling is also unique in that it works with all skin colours and types whereas traditional methods like lasers and chemicals work best for only lighter skin types.

-Medical Microneedling dramatically increases the effectiveness and penetration of active ingredients in topical preparation.
+Microneedling dramatically increases the effectiveness and penetration of active ingredients in topical preparation.
 I will sometimes make use of this by adding topical serums to the procedure, which will greatly improve the outcome.